52014app/luci-theme-edge/README.md

 A new Luci theme for LEDE/OpenWRT
 Edge is a clean HTML5 theme for LuCI.
 It is based on luci-theme-argon Template

-## Notice
-Cant't adapt to luci 18.06.

 ## Thanks to
 luci-theme-argon: https://github.com/jerrykuku/luci-theme-argon